-These postures are held for longer in this form of yoga than most with the aim is to bring peace and relaxation to the mind and the body.
+Each posture is held for a certain length of time with the aim of bringing peace and relaxation to the mind and the body.

 Also known as 'hot yoga', Bikram yoga classes will help you work up a sweat.

-As classes take place in a studio set to a temperature of 105 degrees fahrenheit!
+As the classes take place in a studio set to a temperature of 105 degrees fahrenheit!

-They also last for 90 minutes and involve 26 postures and two breathing techniques.
+They also last for 90 minutes and involve working through 26 postures and two breathing techniques.

-So you'll get a great workout with this one.
+So you'll get a great workout with this style of yoga.

-The idea behind this is that the sweat you produce from the heat will flush out toxins from your body.
+The idea behind it is that the sweat you produce from the heat will flush out toxins from your body.

-Plus it will help your muscles to relax more which enables you to stretch further into the postures.
+Plus it'll help your muscles to relax more, which enables you to stretch further into the postures.

-In this way it can be more akin to an aerobic workout than the more traditional perception of yoga.
+So in this way it can be more akin to an aerobic workout than the more traditional perception of yoga.